saurabhmi2212/Terraform-Assignment/README.md

-<h1>Azure Infrastructure with Automated Patch Management </h1>
+# <h1>Azure Infrastructure with Automated Patch Management </h1>

-This repository contains modular Terraform code to provision a complete Azure environment, including a virtual machine (VM) with automated patch management, a network, and security configurations.
+## This repository contains modular Terraform code to provision a complete Azure environment, including a virtual machine (VM) with automated patch management, a network, and security configurations.
 The project is divided into a main patch management solution and a bonus challenge that combines all modules into a full-stack environment.

-<h3></h3>
-**Instructions**
+### **Instructions**

-**Generate an SSH Key**: Created SSH public key to access the VM.

-ssh-keygen -t rsa -b 2048 -f ~/.ssh/id_rsa

 **Initialize Terraform**: Navigate to the root directory of the project and initialize Terraform.